Rising Stars

 Employer Testimonials

-‘The Rising Stars Programme has been great – it’s provided excellent insight into to challenges faced by the water industry, alongside the opportunities which are required to create a water industry that is fit for purpose for the future.
+“The Rising Stars programme has been great – it’s provided excellent insight into the challenges faced by the water industry, alongside the opportunities that are required to create a water industry that is fit for purpose for the future.
 Alongside this, the programme has given exposure to a network of like-minded water and environmental professionals, of all career stages.”

 “The fantastic thing about the programme is it allows the Rising Stars to go and see other companies and how they do things and bring great ideas back.”

-Susannah Clements, line manager of a 2021 Rising Star and Group Organisation Development Director, Anglian Water
+Susannah Clements, Group Organisation Development Director, Anglian Water

 Rising Stars FAQs

-We’re here to support you.
-To help guide your application, we’ve pulled together some frequently asked questions.
+To help support your understanding of the programme, we’ve pulled together some frequently asked questions.
 If you have any further queries, please call us on 0191 422 0088 or email info@instituteofwater.org.uk and a member of our Central Team will be happy to assist.

 Yes, applicants must be an individual member (not a trial member) of IWater at the time of application.
 There is no minimum membership duration required to apply.